 According to another legend, Ernest Hemingway inspired the creation of the frozen daiquiri at El Floridita in 1940s Havana.
 The bartender’s name was Constantino Ribalaigua, and he is often considered the true creator of the frozen daiquiri.
 The drink now known as a Daiquiri floridita is made with both lime and grapefruit juice and uses maraschino liqueur in place if sugar.
 Hemingway often drank his daiquiris by the double, earning the nickname “Papa Doble” with a supposed record of 16 doubles in one sitting.

-The Daiquiri is also known for being one of the favorite drinks of President John F. Kennedy who supposedly imported still enjoyed them made with Cuban rum despite the trade embargo.
+The Daiquiri is also known for being one of the favorite drinks of President John F. Kennedy who supposedly imported Cuban rum so he could enjoy them despite the trade embargo.

 The main ingredients of true daiquiri are rum, lime juice, and sugar but the “Daiquiri” no longer references a single drink, but instead it is the name for a family of rum and citrus based cocktails.
 They are popular in a variety of flavors ranging from strawberry, to blueberry, pineapple, and banana, made with a variety of rums, and are delicious up, on the rocks, or blended.